mROS-base/mros2-mbed/README.md

   - `$ ros2 launch mros2_pub_pose pub.launch.py`
   - or, `ros2 run mros2_pub_pose pub_node`

+## Files for the application

+On this platform, the mros2 application consists of the following files:

+- app.cpp:
+  - main source of the application
+  - note that the file name must be this in order to generate the templates of pub/sub functions in the build step.
+- templates.hpp:
+  - the templates of pub/sub functions
+  - this file will be automatically generated/modified during the build step, so you do not have to care about this file

 ## Generating header files for custom MsgTypes

 You can use almost any [built-in-types in ROS 2](https://docs.ros.org/en/rolling/Concepts/About-ROS-Interfaces.html#field-types) on the embedded device.